 Origin is the ‘economic’ nationality of goods traded in commerce.
 It is the origin that determines the duties and taxes apply to a product when exported abroad.
 The EU-Japan EPA has established new provisions regarding the Rules of Origins.
 It is necessary for EU companies to determine whether their products are considered sufficiently linked to their country to benefit from preferential rates of duties under the EU-Japan EPA.
+The general aspects of Rules of Origins are common to most Free Trade Agreements, each then will have their own specificity.

 The complete text of the EPA, and Annexes, incorporating the Articles on the Rules of Origin, can be found on the website of the European Commission.